owentechnologist/RedisManyStringMigrations/README.md

 The program writes entries to one of the databases for the specified write duration, before switching to the next instance.

 The program reads a random key from each of the databases every time something new is written.
-A bit of output from the program while it is busy:
+<br/>Below is a bit of output from the program while it is busy:

 ```
 LOOP COUNTER == 9